tdobson/recipe-book/recipes/about.md

 To use this Recipe Book, simply browse the [Recipe Index](/) to find a recipe you'd like to try.
 Each recipe is stored as a separate page, making it easy to read and print individual recipes.

 ## Contributing
 While this Recipe Book is primarily maintained by Tim and Jen, contributions are welcome.
-If you'd like to suggest a new recipe or improvements to existing ones, please contact us.
+If you'd like to suggest a new recipe or improvements to existing ones, please visit our [GitHub repository](https://github.com/tdobson/recipe-book) and open an issue or submit a pull request.

 ## License
 This project is licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported (CC BY-SA 3.0) License](https://creativecommons.org/licenses/by-sa/3.0/).
 This means you are free to: